Used by 10,000+ organizations worldwide

 Personality Type ISFP: The Peacemaker

 Peacemakers (ISFP) are often quiet and thoughtful, sensitive and kind by nature.
-They dislike quarreling and are not inclined to start conflicts.
-They value loyalty and dedication and have little interest in leading or controlling others.
-ISFPs are modest about their own abilities and see them as natural.
-They are open to new ideas and experiences and are very flexible, but when it comes to issues they find important, they are steadfast.
-They are often innovative and creative, and they live in the moment.
-They thrive in a team where colleagues care for and support each other, and they prefer collaboration over competition.
+They do not like to argue and avoid starting conflicts.
+They value loyalty and commitment and are not interested in leading or controlling others.
+ISFPs are humble about their abilities, seeing them as natural.
+They are open to new ideas and experiences and are flexible, but they stand firm on issues that matter to them.
+They are often creative and innovative, living in the moment.
+They do best in a team where colleagues support each other and prefer working together rather than competing.

 Personality Type INFJ: The Advisor